Pfizer–BioNTech COVID-19 vaccine

-The vaccine is the first COVID-19 vaccine to be authorized by a stringent regulatory authority for emergency use and the first cleared for regular use.
+The vaccine is the first COVID-19 vaccine to be authorized by a stringent regulatory authority for emergency use and the first to be approved for regular use.
 In December 2020, the United Kingdom was the first country to authorize its use on an emergency basis.
 It is authorized for use at some level in the majority of countries.
-On 23 August 2021, the Pfizer–BioNTech vaccine became the first COVID-19 vaccine to be approved in the United States by the Food and Drug Administration (FDA).
-Distribution and storage is a logistical challenge because the vaccine needs to be stored at extremely low temperatures.
+On 23 August 2021, the Pfizer–BioNTech vaccine became the first COVID-19 vaccine to be approved in the US by the Food and Drug Administration (FDA).
+The logistics of distributing and storing the vaccine present significant challenges due to the requirement for its storage at extremely low temperatures.

-In August 2022, a bivalent version of the vaccine (Pfizer-BioNTech COVID-19 Vaccine, Bivalent) was authorized for use as a booster dose in individuals twelve years of age and older in the United States.
-In September 2022, the BA.1 version of the bivalent vaccine (Comirnaty Original/Omicron BA.1 or tozinameran/riltozinameran) was authorized as a booster for use in the United Kingdom.
-In September 2022, the European Union authorized both the BA.1 and the BA.4/BA.5 (tozinameran/famtozinameran) booster versions of the bivalent vaccine.
+In August 2022, a bivalent version of the vaccine (Pfizer-BioNTech COVID-19 Vaccine, Bivalent) was authorized for use as a booster dose in individuals aged twelve and older in the US.
+The following month, the BA.1 version of the bivalent vaccine (Comirnaty Original/Omicron BA.1 or tozinameran/riltozinameran) was authorized as a booster for use in the UK.
+The same month, the European Union authorized both the BA.1 and the BA.4/BA.5 (tozinameran/famtozinameran) booster versions of the bivalent vaccine.
+In August 2024, the FDA approved and granted emergency authorization for a monovalent Omicron KP.2 version of the Pfizer–BioNTech COVID-19 vaccine.
+The approval of Comirnaty (COVID-19 Vaccine, mRNA) (2024-2025 Formula) was granted to BioNTech Manufacturing GmbH.
+The EUA amendment for the Pfizer-BioNTech COVID-19 Vaccine (2024-2025 Formula) was issued to Pfizer Inc. The emergency use authorization was revoked in August 2025.